Is there a fee and can I expect the designer to come to my home for the initial consultation?

 In order to keep overhead expenses to a minimum, Design For Keeps does not accept credit card payments.
 Lower expenses equals best value for your remodeling or building project.

 Why are designers, engineers and architects reluctant to bid a job?

 As a professional, I strive for client satisfaction first and foremost.
 But, if I were to bid against other contractors, it would be like comparing apples to oranges.
 Is it the same design layout, same quality and quantity of material, same infrastructure being improved, and so on?
 Better to ask if your project is about getting the best price or best solution to your problem.

-Most of my consultations take place in and around DuPage County as travel to more far-flung areas, unfortunately, becomes impracticable.
+Most of my consultations take place in and around Napa and Sonoma County as travel to more far-flung areas, unfortunately, becomes impracticable.
 However, depending on the circumstances, exceptions can be made, so let’s talk.

 Does Design For Keeps do design only?